Powder coating: Market

 According to a market report prepared in August 2016 by Grand View Research, Inc., the powder coating industry includes Teflon, anodizing and electro-plating.
-The global powder coatings market is expected to reach USD 16.55 billion by 2024.
+The global powder coatings market is expected to reach US$16.55 billion by 2024.
 Increasing use of powder coatings for aluminum extrusion used in windows, door frames, building facades, kitchen, bathroom and electrical fixtures will fuel industry expansion.
 Rising construction spending in various countries including China, the U.S., Mexico, Qatar, UAE, India, Vietnam, and Singapore will fuel growth over the forecast period.
 Increasing government support for eco-friendly and economical products will stimulate demand over the forecast period.
 General industries were the prominent application segment and accounted for 20.7% of the global volume in 2015.
 The global market is predicted to be 20 billion dollars by 2027.

 Increasing demand for tractors in the U.S., Brazil, Japan, India, and China is expected to augment the use of powder coatings on account of its corrosion protection, excellent outdoor durability, and high-temperature performance.
 Moreover, growing usage in agricultural equipment, exercise equipment, file drawers, computer cabinets, laptop computers, cell phones, and electronic components will propel industry expansion.